saltyrtc/saltyrtc-meta/Protocol.md

 A receiving client MUST check that the message contains a valid NaCl public key (the size of the key MUST be exactly 32 bytes).

-The message SHALL NOT be end-to-end encrypted.
+The message SHALL NOT be encrypted.

 ```
 {